 Each year existing activities will be evaluated and adjusted to ensure that they are performing well - both internally and externally - and that they are meeting our goals and objectives.
-Any new programs will be subject to a holistic vetting process, by bringing in internal stakeholders from other areas of Utilities and the City to ensure consideration of multiple viewpoints and create organization-wide awareness and support for the new program.
+Any new programs will be subject to a holistic vetting process, by bringing in internal stakeholders from other areas of the Utilities and the City to ensure consideration of multiple viewpoints and create organization-wide awareness and support for the new program.

-Part of the support for existing new program development will stem from Utilities' new Program Management Office, which is tasked with launching Utilities activities in a way that is well-planned, wellresourced and sustainable.
+Part of the support for existing new program development will stem from the Utilities' new Program Management Office, which is tasked with launching Utilities activities in a way that is well planned, well-resourced and sustainable.
 New programs will be developed through a process that includes several key stages.
 New programs will need clearly stated goals and objectives.
 Models will be developed to test the viability of the proposed program in meeting water savings and other goals.
-These models likely will lay the groundwork for metrics that will measure the effectiveness of the programs.
+These models will likely lay the groundwork for metrics that will measure the effectiveness of the programs.
 Once a proposed process starts to become clear, risk assessment and a business case will be developed to strengthen and validate the proposed conservation program or activity.
-Proposed processes will be mapped and documented and roles of staff will be assigned.
-Internal and external stakeholders will be engaged to ensure consideration of multiple viewpoints, create organization-wise awareness and support for the new program and to make sure the program is supported by our customers.
+Proposed processes will be engaged to ensure consideration of multiple viewpoints, create organization-wise awareness and support for the new program, and to make sure the program is supported by our customers.

 The programs that ultimately are implemented will be a function of the budgeting process.
 The City of Fort Collins uses a Budgeting for Outcomes (BFO) approach, which is based on the premise of prioritizing funding for results, rather than focusing on funding inputs and costs.
-This method shifts the focus from paying for costs to buying results and emphasizes accountability, innovation and partnerships.
+This method shifts the focus from paying for costs to buying results, and emphasizes accountability, innovation, and partnerships.
 This is a two-year cycle, with the next preparation phase starting in 2016 for the 2017-18 budget cycle.
 In order to fund new water efficiency programs, we will need to show that the program can deliver results.
 These results most importantly include improved water efficiency and sustained water savings.